dodoni/dodoni.github.io/README.md

-### Project Description
+## Project Description
 **Dodoni.net** is a free/open-source library with the aim to provide a object-oriented framework for
 * numerical computations, i.e. Linear Algebra operations, Numerical Integration, Fast-Fourier-Transformation, 1-/n-dimensional Optimization, curve/surface fitting, special functions etc.
 * quantitative finance (pricing and risk management).
+* actuarial science.

-The Excel interface of Dodoni.net contains a part that can be seen as a high-level extension of the [Excel-DNA library](https://excel-dna.net), i.e. it serves as building block for individual Excel Add-In's.
+Moreover the Excel interface of Dodoni.net contains a part that serves as a high-level extension of [Excel-DNA library](https://excel-dna.net), i.e. it can be used as building block for individual Excel Add-In's independent of other features of Dodoni.net.

-### Introduction
+## Introduction
 #### The logo and project name
 The name _Dodoni_ (also written _Dodona_) goes back to the oracle situated in northwestern Greece of the same name.
 The shrine of Dodona was regarded as the oldest Hellenic oracle, see [ http://en.wikipedia.org/wiki/Dodona]( http://en.wikipedia.org/wiki/Dodona).
 Priestesses and priests in the sacred grove interpreted the rustling of the oak (or beech) leaves to determine the correct actions to be taken.